Geek History

 Harry: A History of Pottermania

-Melissa Anelli of the Leaky Cauldron had a front-row seat during the formation of Harry Potter fandom in the early 2000s and tells the story of its evolution in her book Harry: A History.
+Melissa Anelli of the Leaky Cauldron had a front-row seat during the formation of Harry Potter fandom in the early 2000s and tells the story of its evolution in her book Harry, A History.

 Jackie Ormes and African American Comic Strips

-The first African American female cartoonist was born in the Steel City and created two successful comic strips, Patty-Jo ’n’ Ginger and Torchy in Heartbeats, for the national Pittsburgh Courier.
+The first African American female cartoonist was born in the Steel City and created two successful comic strips, Patty-Jo ’n’ Ginger and Torchy in Heartbeats, for the Pittsburgh Courier.

 Kenneth Arnold and the First Flying Saucer